WalletScrutiny/WalletScrutinyCom/_android/com.qsoft.mybtc.md

 ## The App

-We did not register to this app due to it requiring a Nigerian or Kenyan phone number.
+We did not register an account for this app due to it requiring a Nigerian or Kenyan phone number.

 ## Verdict